-- In general, a forbearance solution including long-term forbearance measures should only be considered viable where: - The institution can demonstrate (based on reasonable documented financial information) that the borrower can realistically afford the forbearance solution. - The resolution of outstanding arrears is fully addressed and a significant reduction in the borrower's balance in the medium to long term is expected.
+- In general, a forbearance solution including long-term forbearance measures should only be considered viable where: - The institution can demonstrate (based on reasonable documented financial information) that the borrower can realistically afford the forbearance solution.

-- In cases where there have been previous forbearance solutions granted in respect of an exposure, including any previous long-term forbearance measures, the bank should ensure that additional internal controls are implemented to ensure this subsequent forbearance treatment meets the viability criteria as outlined below.
-These controls should include, at a minimum, that such cases are explicitly brought to the attention of the risk control function ex ante.
-Furthermore, explicit approval of the relevant senior decision-making body (e.g. NPL Committee) should be sought. - In general, a forbearance solution including short-term forbearance measures should only be considered viable where: - The institution can demonstrate (based on reasonable documented financial information) that the borrower can afford the forbearance solution. - Short-term measures are truly applied temporarily and the institution has satisfied itself and is able to attest, based on reasonable financial information, that the borrower demonstrates the ability to repay the original or agreed modified amount on a full principal and interest basis commencing from the end of the short-term temporary arrangement expiry date. - The solution does not result in multiple consecutive forbearance measures having been granted to the same exposure.
+- The resolution of outstanding arrears is fully addressed and a significant reduction in the borrower's balance in the medium to long term is expected. - In cases where there have been previous forbearance solutions granted in respect of an exposure, including any previous long-term forbearance measures, the bank is toshould ensure that additional internal controls are implemented to ensure this subsequent forbearance treatment meets the viability criteria as outlined below.
+These controls are toshould include, at a minimum, anthat such cases are explicitly brought to the attention of the risk control function ex ante.
+Furthermore, explicit approval byof the risk management function/relevant\senior decision-making body within the bank (e.g. NPL Committee), should be sought. - In general, a forbearance solution including short-term forbearance measures should only be considered viable where: - The institution can demonstrate (based on reasonable documented financial information) that the borrower can afford the forbearance solution. - Short-term measures are truly applied temporarily and the institution has satisfied itself and is able to attest, based on reasonable financial information, that the borrower demonstrates the ability to repay the original or agreed modified amount on a full principal and interest basis commencing from the end of the short-term temporary arrangement expiry date. - No other short-termThe solution does not result in multiple consecutive forbearance measures havehaving been applied in the pastgranted to the same exposure-(although those might link to separate contracts if the loan has been refinanced during an earlier forbearance procedure).